orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 ### Option to index fields separately from Summary page

-Until now, Orbeon Forms would index fields marked as "Show on Summary page" or "Show in search" in the "Control Settings" dialog.
+Until now, Orbeon Forms would index fields marked as "Show on Summary page" or "Allow bulk edit" in the "Control Settings" dialog.

-It is now possible to tell Form Runner to index fields independently from whether they show in the Summary page.
+It is now possible to tell Form Runner to index fields independently of whether they show in the Summary page.
 This allows indexed fields to be searchable via the [Search API](/form-runner/api/persistence/search.md).

 For details, see [Control Settings](/form-builder/control-settings.md#main-options).